 For the Birds Radio Program: Wintering Brown Thrashers

 This year there have been several wintering Brown Thrashers, including one on the Isabella Christmas Bird Count.
+(Date confirmed) Two different versions, one with the Beatles song A Little Help from My friends.

 One of the most joyful moments of every April for me is when I hear a Brown Thrasher singing for the first time of the year.
 The first migrants are invariably hormonal males and their distinctive song carries a good distance, so most years I hear Brown Thrashers before I see them.
 Their song is long, with repeated imitations of a wide variety of sounds.
 Because of their close These long-tailed, rusty birds with a golden eye are closely related to mockingbirds, as one of their old names, the Ferruginous Mockingbird, attests.